kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image009.png)

-Now, a summary of the new Integration is presented.
+A summary of the new endpoint is presented.
 Review it and click "Done".

 ![](images/300/image010.png)